-Captcha’s security level is medium, with the emphasis on nice looking and user friendly qualities while still offering reasonable protection from unwanted “guests”.
-Basic design and its elements are easy to change and customize (take a look at file structure for more information).
+Captcha’s security level is medium, with the emphasis on nice looking and user-friendly qualities while still offering reasonable protection from unwanted “guests”.
+The basic design and its elements are easy to change and customize (take a look at file structure for more information).

-Voting system with jQuery, Ajax and PHP is one of the best example .
+A voting system with jQuery, Ajax, and PHP is one of the best examples.

 21- How To Make Sortable Lists With Ajax

 Many web applications need to offer an interface to order items – think about categories in a weblog, articles in a CMS, wishes in an e-commerce website… The old fashion way of doing it is to offer arrows to move one item up or down in the list.
 The AJAX way of doing it is to allow direct drag-and-drop ordering with server support.
 This chapter will describe both ways, together with a few tips on the way to enhance your object model and to do complex queries with Creole.

 22- 8 Ajax Data Controls and Effects to Work with Tables

 I was wandering around the various projects associated with HTML tables and data management.
 To achieve the proper table of the user for their web projects.

 23- How to integrate Google Calendar on your website using AJAX